DsWagon/DsWagon/README.md

 <h2 align="left">Hello everyone! 👋, I'm David</h2>

 ---
-Having taught history and geography for many years, I developed a deep love for understanding past events and their impact on our modern world.
+💬 Having taught history and geography for many years, I developed a deep love for understanding past events and their impact on our modern world.
 However, ever since I was a child, I've also been drawn to the realm of coding and technology.
 My transition journey into development was enriched by my experience at Le Wagon coding bootcamp in Paris.

 :student: I love to learn !
 I'm committed to acquiring new skills, languages and technologies to enrich my journey as a developer.
+I'm focusing now into __Javascript__ and __React.js__

+---
+### :man_technologist: Projects
+<strong>My projects:</strong> <br>
+<a href="https://github.com/konis1/rails-canopee">Canopée </a> <br>
+A Progressive Web App that matches you with a plant according to your experience with nature and your free time.
+Tasks are sent to you depending on the weather and on the plant needs.

+<strong>Currently working on:</strong> <br>
+Personnal project : A Doodle like to facilitates organizing events with your buddies.
+Coding the back in RoR and the front in React.

 <h3 align="left"> 🔭 Today, I'm actively seeking an opportunity as a Junior Developer</h3>